DataShades/ckanext-ingest/README.md

 ```

 If there are more than one strategy that supports JSON mimetype, the first
 registered strategy is selected.
-If you want to register strategy that aalways
+If you want to register strategy that always
 handles JSON sources with specific name(`DRINK_ME.json`), disregarding the
 order, you can use `must_handle`.